OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/dd/exchanges.md

 ---
 title: exchanges
-description: This page provides the guide on how to use the helper method, which gets all the exchanges supported by CCXT.
+description: "This page provides the guide on how to use the helper method, which gets" all the exchanges supported by CCXT.
 keywords:
 - helper method